prajwalsanvatsarkar/Multisensor-Fusion-for-Advanced-Perception/README.md

 # Step 5: Calculate Fused Distance
 <img width="1423" height="456" alt="image" src="https://github.com/user-attachments/assets/3a983179-0c8a-420e-940b-8c7f147b4089" />

-# Step 6: Estimate Mean Squared Error and Root Mean Squared Error
+# Step 6: Estimate Mean Absolute Error and Root Mean Squared Error
 In the final step we checked how accurate the distance estimates were using two metrics: Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).
 Both came out to about 1.13 meters.
 This means that, on average, our distance estimates were only about a meter off from the actual values.
 Since MAE and RMSE are almost the same, it also shows there were no big mistakes or outliers.
 Overall, the system gave very accurate results for estimating vehicle distances.

 <img width="1403" height="452" alt="image" src="https://github.com/user-attachments/assets/a408f3e5-4f6d-4ce9-803c-a16944bc0bef" />